Why It Exists

 When Not to Use PostgreSQL

-- Ultra-low latency requirements (< 1ms)
+- Ultra-low latency requirements (sub-millisecond)

-- Append-only time-series at millions of events/sec
+- Append-only time-series at millions of events per second

 Alternatives to PostgreSQL